From Simon Perry’s story for People:

 The lucky winner will receive the Gstaad handbag.
 Below you see Julie-Anne Dorff, Executive Style and Jewellery Director at Harper’s Bazaar with the Gstaad during London Fashion Week.

+There are some beautiful colors in the fall collection, including a lush, rich burgundy.
 The Bilbao is a nice, slouchy design that can be carried by the handle, but it’s also equipped with a shoulder strap as well as a cross-body strap.
 It is large enough to hold laptops 12″ or smaller.
 The Midi Stockholm is a more structured design that can be worn over the shoulder or carried by its handle.
 The base is reinforced and has 5 goldtone studs, or feet.
 It can also carry a laptop up to 12″ in size.

 This better shows the rich blue hues of the bags.
 Below, a closer look a the Seville, understated elegance in a palette of grey & off-white grain accented by navy suede.
 It measures roughly 11″ x 10″ x 4.5″ and may be carried by its handle or the attached shoulder strap.
 On the right you see the Berlin, also in grey and off-white, a Milli Millu favorite for the fashion press and customers alike, including January Jones and Beyonce.